forgetsemicolon/SpotifyDash/README.md

 # Spotify Dash

 This is a data visualization project focused at showing Spotify ( a music application) statistics.
 It is built using HTML, CSS, D3.
+One of the major highlights of the project is the comparison between TikTok and Spotify artists and how social media influences their performances on the applications.

 # Executing the project:
 **For mac users:**